pmainguet/udemy-courses/Javascript/README.md

             -----------------------------
             Global execution context: John, first, second

-* an execution context is removed from the top of the execution context when it returns
+* an execution context is removed from the top of the execution context when the function returns
 * Content of Execuction Context Object

             EXEC CONTEXT OBJECT (generated when new function)